Workbench V6 User Guide

 3. Browse to and select the AI Model to import.

-A collection of stylized photo and video filters, including modern color looks, black-and-white treatments, and film-inspired styles.
-Filters can be applied with a single tap.
+3. Creative LOOKs – A collection of stylized photo and video filters based on Look-up Tables (LUTs).
+It includes modern color looks, black-and-white treatments, and film-inspired styles.
+LOOKs can be applied with a single tap.

 Tool Groups & Controls